tzahifurmanski/code_games/README.md

 ## Setup the project

-* Browse to the project's main dir using `cd npmjs_exercise/analysis_server/`
-* Install the required packages using `pip3 install -r requirements.txt`
+* From the project's main dir, install the required packages using `pip3 install -r requirements.txt`
 * Run the server `python3 manage.py runserver`